mdda/cnn-speech-mnist/README.md

 ## CNNs for Speech Recognition

+This set of workbooks illustrates how to use CNNs for speech recognition (in a very basic way).

+It includes the preprocessing of speech files into separate words, and then building training and test sets from spectrogram 'stamps' for each class.
+The recognition phase uses a CNN model derived from a basic MNIST model.

+### Outline of Operations

 The steps for running this example are :

 *  Record some sound files that you want to categories (the idea here being an MNIST-for-speech)